 Military

-2nd Battalion - 5th Cavalry Regiment
+2nd Battalion, 5th Cavalry Regiment

 "Black Knights"

 At the outbreak of the Spanish-American War, the 5th Cavalry was ordered to Tampa, Florida and then embarked for Cuba.
-The Regiment's service in this war and later for the Puerto Rican Expedition is symbolized by the White Maltese cross in the black chief of the upper half of the Regimental Coat of Arms.
+The Regiment's service in this war and later for the Puerto Rican Expedition was symbolized by the White Maltese cross in the black chief of the upper half of the Regimental Coat of Arms.

 Having exchanged horses for vehicles in 1943, the men of the 5th Cavalry Regiment spent World War II in the jungles of the South Pacific.
 After the war, the Regiment was garrisoned in Japan.
 In July 1950, the Regiment was sent to Korea to serve with other United Nations forces.
 After one and a half years of combat, the Regiment returned to Japan in 1951.